cogawi/resume/resume.md

 <!--Notes
 Include anything in experience that relates to the current direction as the top under each section -->
+&nbsp;

-Mechanical engineer with 14 years of industry experience in structural design and design for manufacturing.
+Mechanical Engineer with 14 years of industry experience in structural design and design for manufacturing.
-Master's in Mechanical Engineering, with thesis work on numerical modeling of nanomaterials.
+Master's Degree in Mechanical Engineering, with thesis work on numerical modeling of nanomaterials.
 Dedicated to working toward the clean energy transition.
 <!-- Experienced in R&D through university lab research.-->
 <!-- Proficient in Mandarin Chinese, ready to directly engage with overseas partners.-->